Written by Mia Davis, VP of Impact and Sustainability at Credo

-Because at Credo, we believe in transparency.
+Because at Credo, as the leader in clean beauty, we believe in transparency.
 And we believe our consumers – and everyone – has the right to know exactly what’s in the fragrances we breathe in and apply every single day.

 Why categorize?
 Because at a minimum you should know where the fragrance comes from.
 Many of our customers are looking for unscented products, or products only from natural sources.
 Now (and only at Credo), you can easily see this information for every single product.

 - Credo has challenged our brand partners to fully disclose all fragrance ingredients.
-And we are happy to report that 71 of them rose to the occasion (so far).
+And we are happy to report that 68% of them rose to the occasion (so far).
 This is unprecedented— not just in conventional beauty, but in clean beauty as well!
-Credo now clearly indicates the brands that are fully disclosing ingredients on the product pages as well as here.
-We will be celebrating these brands in stores as well.
+Credo now clearly indicates the brands that are fully disclosing ingredients on the product pages, and you can find our fully disclosed collection HERE.

-This big step on categorization and transparency will not only empower the consumer, but it will begin to shine a light on what has, for too long, been a dark and hidden industry norm.
+This big step on categorization and transparency does not only empower the consumer, but it shines a light on what has, for too long, been a dark and hidden industry norm.
 If fragrance companies are aware that certain chemicals are linked to health or environmental harm, they will likely think twice about using them – especially if retailers are pushing for complete disclosure.